 Love it or hate it, using FOMO (fear of missing out) works.
 Most online store builders offer plugins or extensions that allow you to create a sense of urgency in your customers.
 Labels such as “low stock” or “only a few left” can help prompt the purchasing decision.
 “Notify me when I’m back” is also a great way to bring people back into your store as soon as a popular item returns.

 10. Combine the power of social media and Google

 People often ask us what digital marketing strategy they should choose for an e-commerce business – Facebook Ads, Google Ads or SEO.
 The answer is, all of the above!
 Now, we understand it might not be possible for you to do all of them straight away.
 However, as you scale, it’s important to catch potential customers wherever they are.
 Conversion usually requires many touchpoints, and any situation where you’re not showing up is a chance to choose a different brand.

 We know – this is a lot to take in.

 Feeling overwhelmed yet?
 There’s no need!
-The fact of the matter is, there are many ways how to grow eCommerce business.
-While the competition in the e-commerce space is getting more intense, the rewards are also available to everyone.
-With these 10 tips on how to grow ecommerce business, you can start growing your business today.
+The fact of the matter is, there are many ways how to grow an eCommerce business.
+While the competition in the e-commerce space is getting more intense, rewards are also available to everyone.
+With these 10 tips on how to grow an eCommerce business, you can start growing your business today.

 Need a hand in developing a more comprehensive digital marketing strategy for your business?
 At Gordon Digital, we specialise in helping small and medium-sized e-commerce businesses grow.
 Why not contact our team for an obligation-free chat on your digital marketing opportunities?